oat-sa/tao-core/views/cypress/README.md

 // cypress/support/index.js
 import '@cypress/skip-test/support';
 ```
+There's no ability to add plugins in the extensions yet.

 ## Fixtures

 Any data needed in local tests (and not hard-coded) should be placed in `cypress/fixtures/`.
 Can be JSON, JavaScript, zip files, whatever is needed.
+There's no ability to add fixtures in the extensions yet.

+## How to run the tests

+To run the tests there's a single entry point in tao core.

+In your tao installation folder:
+* `cd tao/views`
+* `npm install`
+* `npm run cy:open`  - to open cypress UI and browser

+    or

+   `npm run cy:run` - to run the tests headless

+## How to create your tests

+Add .spec files to the `views/cypress/tests` folder of an appropriate extension.
+> Remember to place the tests to corresponding extension.

+> Feel free to use common commands from the tao core (located in `tao/views/cypress/support`)

+> The tests should not rely on the interface text because different environments may have different language settings.